54thTaco/RFO-macOS/README.md

 JSON is provided by Kaiddd

+# Prerequisites
+1. Roblox must be installed
+2. A WiFi connection
+3. CLI using Z shell/ZSH

 # Installation
 1. Download `RFO-installer.sh`
 2. Open the terminal, type `sh` , add a space, and put the shell file into the terminal window.